mindspore-ai/mindspore/model_zoo/official/lite/posenet/README.en.md

     - Load the model file and build a computational graph for inference.

         ```java
-        // Complile graph.
+        // Compile graph.
         if (!session.compileGraph(model)) {
             Log.e("MS_LITE", "Compile graph failed");
             model.freeBuffer();
             return false;
         }

-        // Note: when use model.freeBuffer(), the model can not be complile graph again.
+        // Note: when use model.freeBuffer(), the model can not be compile graph again.
         model.freeBuffer();
         ```